 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-How do active noise canceling (ANC) headphones work?
+How does active noise canceling (ANC) work?

 If you’re a commuter or want to listen to your music anywhere other than a soundproofed room, there is no better upgrade you can get than noise canceling headphones.
 Many people believe that in order to get better sound quality, they need to spend more, but that might only be half true: you need to also prevent noise that could compromise or overpower your music before it reaches your ears.
-Plenty of companies have tried their hand at active noise canceling (ANC) headphones, and a few have become so good at it that it’s one of the main selling points for their wireless headsets.
-But how do noise canceling headphones work?
-And why is it so cool?
+There’s nothing worse than trying to get some shut-eye to your tunes on an airplane with a baby screaming behind you, after all.

 What is sound, and what is noise?

 To understand how to cancel noise, it’s important to first what it is.
-Sound as you hear it is really just the compression and decompression of the particles in the medium in it flows through—for our purposes, we’re talking about air.
+Sound, as you hear it, is really just the compression and decompression of the particles in the medium in which it flows through—for our purposes, we’re talking about air.
 Picture sound as a ripple moving through the air.
 Those moving particles lead to very slight, rapid changes in air pressure.
 We call the measure of these changes in air pressure amplitude.
 Your ears and brain detect and decipher those changes in pressure as sound.
 If you chart the amplitude over time, you end up with something like the waveform pictured above.
 The larger the amplitude, the louder the sound.
 The faster the changes, the higher the pitch.

 How do headphones cancel outside noise?